 It’s been proven that search engines are factoring in this information both directly and indirectly in real-time.
 That means your article could be ranked on the first page the same day it’s published.

 You need to think of yourself as a “content-curator”, not just a writer.
 So you want to pass along your information to people who may find it interesting.
+It will not only increase your Facebook post likes but also boost your social signals for ranking factors.

 Here are some best practices for maximizing Facebook and Twitter click through rates (CTR):